HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-softgroups-configuration.md

 ### Configuring the rule attribute for the Group

-In addition to the repository configuration, you must define the rule attribute as a new attribute for the entity type Group.
+In addition to the repository configuration, define the rule attribute as a new attribute for the entity type Group:

 1. Edit the file `wimxmlextension.xml` in the directory `[PortalServer\_root]/config/cells/dockerCell/wim/model`.
 If the file does not exists create a new one.
-Add below attribute definition to the file:
+Add the following attribute definition to the file:

     ```sh
     <sdo:datagraph xmlns:sdo="commonj.sdo"